Callum Ilott: IndyCar Series

-Juncos Hollinger Racing (2021–)
+Juncos Hollinger Racing (2021–2023)

 2021

 Ilott signed with Indianapolis-based outfit Juncos Hollinger Racing for the last three races of the 2021 IndyCar Series.
 He made his debut at the Grand Prix of Portland, where he finished 25th, only completing 77 of the 110 laps due to a mechanical failure mid-race.
 In the Firestone Grand Prix of Monterey, he crashed his No. 77 car during the warmup session, though he was unharmed by the accident.
 He went on to finish 22nd, one lap behind the lead pack.
-In the Acura Grand Prix of Long Beach, Ilott qualified 18th.
+In the Acura Grand Prix of Long Beach, Ilott qualified eighteenth.
 However, after completing 47 of the 85 laps, he was forced to retire with a mechanical issue, finishing 26th.

 2022

 On 24 September 2021, Ilott announced that he would remain with Juncos Hollinger Racing and race full-time for the team in the 2022 IndyCar Series.

 Following a crash in the 106th Running of the Indianapolis 500, Ilott broke his right hand and was not given medical clearance to race in the Chevrolet Detroit Grand Prix, which took place the following weekend.
-He made his return the Sonsio Grand Prix at Road America, where he finished 11th.
+He made his return in the Sonsio Grand Prix at Road America, where he finished eleventh.
+He finished the 2022 season at Laguna Seca qualifying on the front row, with his best qualifying result at second, but ultimately retiring from the race with engine issues.

 On 28 July 2022, it was announced that Ilott has signed a two-year extension with Juncos Hollinger Racing, keeping him with the team through the 2024 season.

+2023

+Ilott started the 2023 IndyCar season at the Grand Prix of St. Petersburg where he finished fifth, his best finish in the series.

+He went on to have a season full of ups and downs, with additional drama off track surrounding his team and teammate.
+Preparation for the 107th Running of the Indianapolis 500 left Ilott frustrated, commenting "I couldn't even go in a straight line.
+It was like a ping-pong ball across a corridor.
+Just bouncing, bouncing, so I'm like, 'That's not good…'" during the first Indy 500 Open Test day in April.
+Ilott continued to finish towards the bottom in all the practice days in May, before Juncos Hollinger Racing decided to switch the chassis.
+Ilott, despite only having done eleven laps with the new chassis, qualified 28th, led a few laps, and eventually finished twelfth.

+Ilott proceeded to have some great overtakes during the season, even when he had to fight his car on track besides fighting other drivers.
+He replicated his best finish of fifth at the season finale in Laguna Seca.

+On October 26, Ilott and Juncos Hollinger Racing announced that they had mutually agreed to part ways after more than two seasons together.